macsbio/AlleleSpecificExpression/Code/ASE_Analysis/README.txt

     for ASE score calculations, analyses and visualizations with the following scripts:

 There are a few options here:
-    You want to see what we specifically did to out dataset? --> Paper_Procedure You don't have genotype data? --> ASE_NoGeno.R
+    You want to see what we specifically did to out dataset? --> ASE_Analysis.R You don't have genotype data? --> ASE_NoGeno.R
     You don't have prior genes of interest? --> ASE_NoTop.R You don't have groups to compare? --> ASE_NoGroup.R